 One great sun calculator is the Suncalc.

 - If your area gets at least 6 hours of direct sun, you can choose plants for “full sun.”

-- If your area gets 3-6 hours of direct sun each day, choose plants for “partial sun/partial shade.”
+- If your area gets 3 to 6 hours of direct sun each day, choose plants for “partial sun/partial shade.”

 Plants in containers need a lot of water.
 If you don’t have a faucet or hose nearby, that can mean a lot of lugging--and water is heavy.
 When choosing plants, keep this in mind.
-If it’s too hard or tedious to water, you probably won’t do it often enough, so again, you will want to choose drought tolerant plants.
-Also, if you put your pots in a protected, shady area you won’t have to water them as much.
+If it’s too hard or tedious to water, you probably won’t do it often enough, so again, you will want to choose drought-tolerant plants.
+If you put your pots in a protected, shady area you won’t have to water them as much.

 It is better to decide what look or color you want before you go to a nursery.

 Try to decide while you're home, looking at your pot and what’s around it, though chances are high that you will throw out all your decisions when you see some plant that makes me swoon.
 If your pot isn’t too big, it’s a good idea to bring your pot with you to the nursery.
 That way you can try different plant combinations in the pot before you buy.